WindyBanana/launcify/.ai/AI_RUNS_COMMANDS.md

 ```
 "Let me start the development server for you..."

-[YOU run: npm run dev using Bash tool]
+[YOU run: pnpm run dev using Bash tool]

 "Done!
 Your app is running at http://localhost:3000"
 ```